Ubikitina/ubikitina.github.io/_posts/2025-01-26-real-time-data-challenges.md

 date: 2025-01-26
 ---

-# The Challenges of Real-Time Data: Why 100% Real-Time is Almost Impossible

 This weekend, I had the opportunity to attend **Bilbostack 2025**, a conference packed with exciting IT topics and super close to home!
 It felt amazing to have such incredible opportunities right here and meeting some really interesting people. 😊

 One of the talks particularly stood out, and it focused on the challenges of dealing with **real-time data**.
 So this is what I want to talk about today.
 What struck me was a conversation I had with someone who wasn’t specialized in the data world.
 As we sat through the talk, she asked with genuine curiosity: